Sometimes science gets things wrong…

-We won’t spend too much time on this topic here as the FDA finally banned this man-made fat in 2018 (note all products containing trans fat are unlikely to be off the shelf 2020 at the earliest).
-For now, just know that trans fats have been linked to a number of health issues including diseases such as cardiovascular disease, type 2 diabetes, and metabolic syndrome.
+We won’t spend too much time on this topic here as the FDA finally banned this man-made fat in 2018 (all products containing trans fat are unlikely to be off the shelf in 2020 at the earliest).
+For now, just know that trans fats have been linked to a number of health issues including diseases such as cardiovascular disease, type 2 diabetes, and metabolic syndrome/obesity.

-Trans fats can be found in many foods including deep-fried foods, doughnuts, pie crusts and other pre-packaged baked goods including cookies and cakes as well as frozen pizza, margarine and other spreads.
+Trans fats can be found in many processed foods including deep-fried foods, doughnuts, pie crusts, and other pre-packaged baked goods including cookies and cakes as well as frozen pizza, margarine, and other spreads.

 Early research on the topic of fats and fertility was quick to discover that trans fats were significantly more likely to be associated with ovulatory infertility than were monounsaturated or polyunsaturated fats.

 In fact, increasing caloric intake of TRANS FATS by just 2% over omega-6 polyunsaturated fats was associated with a 79% greater risk of ovulatory infertility.
 A similar but even more profound effect was noted when more trans fats were consumed in place of monounsaturated fats, which was just over double the risk of ovulatory infertility.